 by Alex Ough

 Like other AWS services, AWS IoT provides useful CloudWatch metrics, but it does not provide metrics related to latency such as how long it takes to find target rules or how long it takes to start and complete the target rule actions.
-In this blog, I’d like to show how we can get to those metrics by analysing AWS IoT CloudWatch Logs.
+In this blog, I’d like to show how we can get to those metrics by analyzing AWS IoT CloudWatch Logs.

 First, we need to fulfill a few prerequisites.
 Start by enabling IoT CloudWatch Logs since it is disabled by default.
 Go to the “IoT Core” console and click the “Settings” menu located on the bottom of the left menu bar.
 In the “Logs” section (shown below), click “Edit.”